mendel5/thunderbird/README.md

 ```

 ```
-For RSS feeds and other news (whatever that might be):
+For RSS feeds and other news feeds (whatever that might be):

 Set
 mailnews.default_news_sort_order